shawnr/practical-javascript-2-webapps/working-with-templates/using-data-in-templates.md

 <a v-bind:href="'item/' + item.id">View Details</a>
 ```

 We can see that the `v-bind` attribute uses the Vue.js method of adding parameters to a directive.
 In this case, we need to tell the `v-bind` directive *which* attribute we want to bind.
 We are binding the `href` attribute.
 As with all directives, we provide arguments between quotes after an equals sign.
-In this case, we are using a JavaScript expression to concatenate the String `'item/'` with the value of `item.id`.
+In this case, we are using a JavaScript expression to concatenate the String `'item/'` with the value of `item.id`. asdfsdf

 Another common example is when we have image URLs provided in our data, and we want to put the images into an HTML structure for display: